ChrisStirrup/FCC/README.md

            Takes
               Upto four categorys
            Returns
               A bar chart showing the percentage spent by each category

+Polygon Area Calc

+            This has two classes; a Rectangle class and a Square class as a subset.

+            Rectangles

+                Can set width and height with set_width and set_height respectivly.

+                Can tell you their area, perimiter, and diagonal with get_area, get_perimeter, and get_diagonal.

+                Can print a depiction of themselves using '*' with get_picture

+                Can return how often another square or rectangle can fit inside them

+            Squares

+                have a set_side function to set their side, additionally the set_width and set_height work to set sides